maroomartin/portfolio/manual.md

 # Essential Gear and Vehicle Preparation

-Before you shift into 4WD and take on high desert trails, you need more than just excitement—you need preparation.
+Before you shift into 4WD and take on high desert trails, you need more than just excitement, you need preparation.
 The right gear can mean the difference between an epic day and a stranded situation.
 This section covers how to prepare your Jeep Gladiator and what to pack for safe, confident desert exploration.

 ---